keptn/keptn/README.md

 Furthermore, please use the [release section](https://github.com/keptn/keptn/releases) to learn about our current releases, release candidates and pre-releases to get the latest version of Keptn.

 ## Versions compatibilities
-We mangage the Keptn core components as well as all services (e.g., github-service, helm-service, etc.) in versions.
+We mangage the Keptn core components as well as all services (e.g., jmeter-service, helm-service, etc.) in versions.
 The respective images in their versions are stored on [DockerHub](https://hub.docker.com/?namespace=keptn).
 The versions of the Keptn core components and the services have to be compatible to each other.
 Therefore, this section shows the compatibility between these versions.

 **Keptn in [version 0.6.0](https://github.com/keptn/keptn/releases/tag/0.6.0) requires:**

 *Keptn core:*
-- keptn/lighthouse-service:0.6.0
 - keptn/api:0.6.0
 - keptn/bridge:0.6.0
 - keptn/configuration-service:0.6.0